Impact of Parents Fighting in Front of Children

-- Both you and your spouse should refrain from calling each other names.
-Avoid screaming at each other or threatening each other, as that can have a negative impact on your child.
+- Avoid screaming at each other or threatening each other, as that can have a negative impact on your child.
+As a married couple, you might have certain disagreements but disrespect shouldn’t be practised there.
 This ‘out of control’ rage in you or your spouse can set a bad example for the children and impact their views on relationships and marriage.

 - It’s inevitable that you will disagree with your spouse about certain rules around parenting, but make sure not to bring it up when your children are around.